← Reference Deep-Dives Reference Deep-Dive · 15 min read

 A product team at a Fortune 500 retailer needed to understand why their new checkout flow was driving cart abandonment.
 Their Medallia dashboard showed satisfaction scores dropping, but couldn’t explain why.
 The insights team scheduled focus groups for six weeks out.
 By then, the company had lost an estimated $2.3 million in revenue.

 This scenario plays out constantly across enterprise organizations.
-Traditional experience management platforms excel at measuring satisfaction at scale, but they struggle with the fundamental question that drives business decisions: why?
+Traditional experience management platforms are the customer system of record, the place where satisfaction gets measured at scale, benchmarks get tracked quarter over quarter, and operational CX programs live.
+That job is real and Medallia does it well.
+But a system of record is a listening system, and listening systems struggle with the fundamental question that drives business decisions: why?

 Medallia built its reputation on systematic feedback collection across customer touchpoints.
 The platform processes billions of survey responses annually, creating comprehensive dashboards that track satisfaction metrics over time.
 For monitoring trends and identifying problem areas, this approach works exactly as designed.